 |

 Place two strips of wood on canvas a little further apart than the width of the finished slabs.
 Working on a textured fabric will leave imprints on the clay slab.
 Place clay on the cloth between the strips of wood and roll out.
-Use a pointed tool to trim the slab of clay to desired size.
+Use a pointed tool to trim the slab of clay to the desired size.
 You may make paper patterns to follow if a form that has a number of sides is desired.
-Rub a wet finger over the edges to be joined and score with a tool.
+Rub a wet finger over the edges to be joined, and score with a tool.
 Roll out a thin coil of sticky clay and place it along one edge.
 Press the two edges together.
 Slabs of clay may be placed over rocks, bowls, plastic forms etc. to create interesting shapes.
-As the clay dries, it shrinks away from the form but retains the shape of the form.
-See detailed step-by-step slab project
+As the clay dries, it shrinks away from the form, but retains the shape of the form.
+See detailed step-by-step slab project sample